Provost's Advisory Committee on Sustainability and Low Carbon Living

 The Provost’s Advisory Committee on Sustainability and Low Carbon Living was established in February 2017 to deliver sustainability objectives in the University’s Strategic Plan (2014-2019) (currently 2020-2025).
 The committee is specifically tasked with the goal of creating sustainable campuses for the university.
 The overall commitment is outlined in our Sustainability Policy (November 2017).

 The committee has student, staff and faculty representatives from across the university, and it receives input from the Green Campus Committee.
 The committee meets at least once during term time, and establishes subgroups, as needed, to work on specific topics.

 - Publishing an Annual Sustainability Report which reports on carbon footprint, energy consumption, waste diversion, generation and recycling, transport use and water consumption

-- Ensuring that all new buildings, refurbishments and purchases comply with and, where possible, exceed, energy-efficiency standards
+- Ensuring that all new buildings, refurbishments and purchases comply with and, where possible, exceed, energy-efficiency standards and water conservation measures

 - Promoting research and teaching of sustainability issues as well as promoting the campus as a living laboratory